slurmulon/bach/README.md

 Optional meta information about the track (aka "headers"), including the **tempo** and **time signature**, is specified with assignments at the top of the file and prefixed with the `@` operator:

+Headers outside of those defined in the documentation are allowed and can be interpreted freely by the end user, just like `X-` headers in HTTP.
+The value of custom headers can be of any primitive type.

 ```
 @Title = 'My warble track'
 @Time  = 4|4
 @Tempo = 90
 @Tags  = ['test', 'lullaby']
+@CustomHeader =

 :ABC = [
   1/2 -> Chord('D2Mmin7')